Yuhang-Hong/MCA-PGI/README.md

 # Nonlinear Multi-Head Cross-Attention Network and Programmable Gradient Information for Gaze Estimation
-The Pytorch Implementation of “MCA-PGI: Nonlinear Multi-Head Cross-Attention Network and Programmable Gradient Information for Gaze Estimation”.
+The Pytorch Implementation of “Nonlinear Multi-Head Cross-Attention Network and Programmable Gradient Information for Gaze Estimation”.

 ## Requirements